 - Like having total strangers greet you on the street

-- Are glad you can’t find a copy of “USA Today” or the “WSJ”
+- Are ambivalent that you can’t find a copy of “USA Today” or the “WSJ” anywhere

 - Think it’s fun when the power goes out